 Is Tech Camp intended primarily for students who already have a strong background in STEM subjects?

 Tech Camp is for everyone!
 We welcome students of all skill levels and backgrounds — an inquisitive mind and sense of adventure are all that are required to enroll!
 Tech Camp can be the first place that a student learns about an array of STEM subject areas and how they might pursue them in college or as a career.
 Tech Camp opens doors that students didn't even know existed!

 Is financial support available?

 Our goal is to make Tech Camp accessible to all who are interested!
 Thanks to special grant funding, a number of our programs are offered at no cost.
 Financial assistance for non-sponsored programs is available as well, and can be used to cover tuition expenses as well as on-campus housing.
 When filling out the application, you will see a section devoted to financial aid.
 This information helps determine eligibility for assistance.

 Why do I need to fill out an application?

 The application processes helps us ensure that each of our programs includes a diverse cross-section of students, which creates a more dynamic learning environment for all.
 The application also helps us direct financial assistance to those in need.

 Are campers required to live on campus?

 We understand that living on campus in a dorm is not for everyone, so we offer both day and residential options for students.
-Pre-COVID, 50 percent of our campers lived on campus.
+More than 50 percent of our campers choose to live on campus.

 What if my child’s first program choice is full?